mace-cream/clusterhowto/README.md

 ### 4.1 Using srun

-For interactive development, you can use `srun`  to submit a single job.
+After interactive development on local workstation, you can use `srun`  to submit a single job.

 ```
 srun --gres=gpu:1 [option] [command]